-Only around 4 per cent of philanthropic giving in Australia is directed to the environment and climate change; we need far more resources now.
+Only around 2 per cent of philanthropic giving in Australia is directed to the environment and climate change; we need far more resources now.

 A message from the Australian Environmental Grantmakers Network and Philanthropy Australia A changing climate affects everyone, but it doesn't affect everyone equally.
-Communities least resilient to disasters like bushfires and floods, low-income households struggling with rising electricity bills and people with chronic health conditions are particularly vulnerable to the impacts of climate change.
+Communities least resilient to disasters like bushfires and floods, low-income households struggling with rising electricity bills, people with chronic health conditions - they are just some of the many Australians particularly vulnerable to the pervasive impacts of climate change.